Filing for Bankruptcy in 2025

 Final Steps to a Bankruptcy Discharge

-At this point, Chapter 7 filers will be in the final stretch, with one more responsibility to complete, filing a financial management course certificate.
-By contrast, Chapter 13 filers will just be getting started.
-They'll need to do the following:
+After the 341 meeting, Chapter 7 filers would be in the final stretch, with one more responsibility remaining: completing a financial management course.
+However, Chapter 13 filers would need to:

 • complete the repayment plan, and